PREMATURE BIRTH RATE SOARS MAKING AN INCREASING NUMBER OF CHILDREN AT RISK FOR SERIOUS RESPIRATORY SYNCYCIAL VIRUS

 RSV season is fall through spring, but in limited areas of the country, the season lasts all year.
 It is important for families and caregivers to learn more as much as they can about RSV and how to protect their at-risk children.

-The initial symptoms of RSV infection are similar to a cold and include: fever, runny nose, and coughing.
+The initial symptoms are similar to a cold and include: fever, runny nose, and coughing.
 More serious symptoms include wheezing, difficulty breathing, inability to eat, and apnea or pauses in breathing.
 The symptoms can occur rapidly and if you have an at-risk child, especially one with additional risk factors, should closely monitor your child.

 It is also important to know that RSV is very easily spread.
 RSV is passed from person-to-person via sneezing, coughing, or by hands touching the nose or eyes and then coming into contact with another person or object.
 The RSV virus can survive up to 6 hours on hands and up to 12 hours on surfaces.